waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_1_approach_Reinforcement_Learning.md

 [Back to top](#table-of-contents)

 ### Future improvements
 A possible future implementation would combine the learning process amongst both agents.
 Currently, each agent acts (and learns) independently towards their specific objective - capture food or eat enemies.
-An improved solution
+An improved solution would generalise the approach to a multi-agent solution in order for them to work as a team.

 [Back to top](#table-of-contents)